 The Bridge to Francis Marion University Program is a distinctive academic transfer program available to students throughout the state.
-Beginning with a strong first-year academic experience at one of technical colleges listed below, the Bridge program includes dedicated academic advising, student support services and a student life component — all of which are designed to help students succeed in meeting Bridge academic requirements and transferring to Francis Marion University.
+Beginning with a strong first-year academic experience at one of technical colleges listed below, the Bridge program includes dedicated academic advising and student support services — all of which are designed to help students succeed in meeting Bridge academic requirements and transferring to Francis Marion University.
 Advisers from both institutions assist students with selecting courses that transfer to Francis Marion University.
 The successful collaboration between the technical colleges and Francis Marion allows Bridge students to make progress in their intended Francis Marion major during their freshman year while preparing to enroll at Francis Marion beginning their sophomore year.
 The Bridge program staff is committed to providing students with the educational tools and services they need to succeed.

 Technical College Partnerships